By Josh Lederman and Sahil Kapur

 President Donald Trump signed into law a massive $2 trillion emergency economic package on Friday that includes direct cash payments and unemployment benefits, among other provisions, for people across the country.

-how much?
-Here are some questions and answers about who qualifies for cash from
+But who’s eligible to get a check or direct deposit, and for how much?
+Here are some questions and answers about who qualifies for cash from the federal government:

 Q: How much will I get?